kristoferlund/ic-use-actor/README.md

 ### Interceptors

 Add request/response interceptors to proxy and process or log interactions with your canister.
-Interceptors intercept booth outgoing requests and incoming responses as well as errors.
+Interceptors intercept both outgoing requests and incoming responses as well as errors.

 ```tsx
 function MyComponent() {